alexbinary/node-websocketserverhelper/README.md

 Creates and returns a new `Server` object with the given connection handler.

 `protocols` is the list of websocket sub-protocols supported by the server.
-Upon connection the selected sub-protocol is the first protocol requested by the client that is supported by the server.
+For every new connection the server selects the first sub-protocol requested by the client that is in this list.
 If none of the protocols requested by the client is supported by the server, or if no protocol is requested, no sub-protocol is selected.
+In this case, if the `acceptUndefinedProtocol` property is set to `false` then the connection is rejected.
+Otherwise the connection is accepted with no sub-protocol.
-Defaults to an empty array, meaning that no protocol will ever be selected.
+This parameter defaults to an empty array if omitted, meaning that no protocol will ever be selected.
-The value can be (re)set via the `supportedProtocols` property.
+The list of supported protocols can be (re)set via the `supportedProtocols` property.

 `connectionHandler` must provide a function `handleConnection` which will be called for each connection the server receives, with the `WebSocketConnection` object passed as first parameter.